 Front-end Debt-to-Income Ratio:

-Usually, the lender can calculate your debt-to-income ratio using your household expenditures (i.e., mortgage or rent payments and, if applicable, property taxes and home insurance).
+Usually, the lender can calculate your debt-to-income using your household expenditures (i.e., mortgage or rent payments and, if applicable, property taxes and home insurance).
 This is the front-end DTI ratio.

 Back-end Debt-to-Income Ratio: